-I have never applied to this site so I have no personal experience, but from what I understand they do operate in much the same way as Textbroker.
-The pay rate here is somewhere between $5 and $10-$12 per article depending on the writing topics and styles you are approved to write on.
+I have no personal experience here, but they do operate similarly to Textbroker.
+The pay rate here is between $5 and $10-$12 per article.
+The exact rate depends on the writing topics and styles.
 One great thing about this place is that they do pay every week with Paypal.

 #4 – Writer’s Domain

 Writer’s Domain will pay you between $15 and $38 to write articles based on specific keywords for their clients.
 They often have openings worldwide.
 They pay once a month with Paypal on the 5th or whenever your account reaches $100.
 Bonuses are possible.
-Rather than give writers a star rating, their editors give each article submitted a star rating and your pay will be based on that.
+Rather than give writers a star rating, editors give each article a star rating.
+Your pay is then based on that.

-I hope this list helps you if you were looking for more Textbroker-like options.
-And if you’ve never signed up for Textbroker and believe that you have no interest in earning any money writing, I suggest trying it out!
-You might be surprised by how much you like it, and you can’t beat the weekly pay.
+I hope this list helps you if you were looking for more sites like Textbroker.
+And if you’ve never tried Textbroker and have no interest in earning money writing, it might surprise you.
+Also, it’s nice to receive weekly pay.

 P.S. – Are you interested in becoming a professional freelance and setting your own rates?